namespace-ee/react-calendar-timeline/README.md

 ## groups

-Expects either a vanilla JS array or an immutableJS array, consisting of objects with the following attributes:
+Expects an array of objects with the following attributes:

 ```js
 {